Speaking to your Group

 “Through her personal story of tragedy and hope, Natalie brought an inspiring message that resonated across a virtual platform AND in a corporate setting with an audience holding varying beliefs.
 The lessons she shared could be easily applied to anyone of any faith.
 Plus, the tips she provided at the conclusion of her presentation during the Q&A session were instrumental in equipping the audience to care for friends and family who are grieving.”

 Kim B., Senior Director, SiriusXM (Dallas, TX)

 “Natalie is a one-woman show!
-She delivers a powerful message in a unique and unforgettable format.
-She was engaging, witty and held everyone’s attention the whole meeting.
+She tells her compelling story in a unique and unforgettable format.
+She is engaging, witty and held everyone’s attention the entire meeting.
 We enjoyed her and are grateful she came to speak to our group.